zwoefler/data-is-aweseome/doesGermanyBurnMoreCoal/README.md

 In 2021, when 6 nuclear power plants were still running it made up 12,6% (65,4 TWh) of Germanys electricty production.

 In 2022 it was 6,4% (32,7 TWh).

-Now that nuclear is missing in the electricity mix some people worry that:

-1. We will burn more Coal now
-2. Emit more CO2 emissions because a low carbon electricity source is missing
-3. There is not enough electricity
-4. Nuclear Powerplants should have continued to run

 # 📜 The History